-Guests & Google Home
+Guests & your Google connected home devices

-To prevent others from accessing private information like reminders and calendar entries from your Google Home, you can turn off Personal results in the Google Home app.
-This can be set device-by-device, so you can give a Google Home in your bedroom different access to your information than a Google Home in your kitchen.
+To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off Personal results in the Google Home app.
+This can be set device-by-device, so you can give a device in your bedroom different access to your information than a device in your kitchen.